How to Get More Downloads on Google Play Store (Get First 1000 REAL App Downloads)

 A community that’s directly related to getting downloads is the Mobile Growth Organization.

-Users on this discussion board have helpful tips about getting downloads for your new mobile app.
+Users on this discussion board have helpful tips about getting downloads for new mobile apps.

 Consider joining this community as a helpful resource.